Importing Data Into a Study Using CSV or SAS7bdat Files

 Preparing the Study Database for Importing Data

 To import data, the database needs the destination form(s) created that include the fields to which the data will be imported.
-It is important to build the form in a way that can hold all the data incoming from the source file.
+It is important to build the form in a way that can hold all the required data that will get imported from the source file.
 This section describes how this is done.

 If your forms have already been built and you are adding/updating data, open the form in the form builder and export an annotated PDF.
 This will serve as an easy reference when configuring the import.
 Also, take note of which field on the form is the visit transaction date.
 Once you have that information, you are ready to configure the import.

-If you are importing new sets of data that the study has not been set up yet, follow these steps:
+If you are importing new sets of data that the study has not been set up yet, follow one of these routes:

 - Create a new form.